 Villa Park Road – Hopefully this needs no explaining and this one of the very first roads in Villa Park.

-Wanda Road – Wanda Road was named after the the Southern Pacific Wanda Station which was located where Wanda Rd and Villa Park Rd stand today.
+Wanda Road – Wanda Road was named after the Southern Pacific Wanda Station which was located where Wanda Rd and Villa Park Rd stand today.
 Most likely Wanda station was named after a Southern Pacific railroad employee’s wife, daughter or other relation.

 Workman Circle – James Workman was one of the main proponents of incorporating Villa Park, served on the first city council, eventually became mayor, graduated from Orange High School and by the way also won an Olympic gold medal in rowing at the 1928 Amsterdam Olympics.